juliejyyang/grid-world/README.md

-﻿# grid-world

 simple implementation of policy iteration using DP on a gridworld MDP with the purpose of learning the fundamentals of RL

  ### Problem
  an agent navigates an NxN grid from the top-left corner (0,0) to the bottom right